Who we are

 What is the background of the project?

 Our lab will prepare students with essential research skills in both human genetics and mouse genetics.
-Our lab studies the genetic basis of Retinitis Pigmentosa (RP) by collaborating with the ophthalmology department at Tzu Chi General Hospital, Hualien.
-Patients with family history of RP will be recruit to our and genomic DNA will be extracted to perform mutational analysis.
+Our lab studies the genetic basis of rare genetic diseases including Alzheimer’s diseases (AD), Usher syndrome (USH), and Retinitis Pigmentosa (RP).
+We actively collaborating with the Memory clinic and the ophthalmology department at Tzu Chi General Hospital, Hualien.
+Patients with family history of AD, USH or RP will be recruit to our laboratory.
+Genomic DNA will be extracted to perform mutational analysis.
 Patients will first be screen for known candidate genes.
-If no mutations were found in the known genes, linkage analysis and whole-exome sequencing will be performed to identify novel disease causing genes.
-Functional studies will be performed at cellular level and at organism level to further understand the molecular mechanisms of the diseases.
+If no mutations were found in the known genes, linkage analysis followed by whole-exome sequencing will be performed to identify the disease- causing genes.
+Functional studies will be performed at cellular level, tissue level or at organism level to further understand the molecular mechanisms of the diseases.

 What is the aim of the project?

-Our final goal would be to develop therapeutic strategies for treating RP in patients.
-The short-term aims of the project are to develop genetic diagnostic tools and understanding mutation distribution of RP, and the long-term goals are to understand the molecular mechanisms of the diseases potential treatments.
+Our final goal would be to understand the molecular mechanisms of the diseases.
+The short- term aims of the project are to develop genetic diagnostic tools and understanding mutation distribution, and the long-term goals are to understand the molecular mechanisms of the diseases potential treatments.

 What techniques and methods are used?

 The project student will have his or her own project.
-Depending one the situations, they will be performing the following techniques: PCR, Western blotting, molecular cloning, mutational analysis, Linkage analysis, Human Exome sequencing, sequencing analysis, Mutation detection, Primer design, molecular cloning, cell culture, cell proliferation assay, database search, functional study of the gene, mouse breeding and care, and genotyping.
-[Research Period: 4 weeks to several years are all welcome ]
+Depending on the situations, they will be performing the following techniques: PCR, Western blotting, molecular cloning, mutational analysis, Linkage analysis, Human Exome sequencing, sequencing analysis, Mutation detection, Primer design, molecular cloning, cell culture, cell proliferation assay, database search, functional study of the gene, mouse breeding and care, and genotyping.

 What is the role of the student?